 - 7.1.8 The Village should establish measurable, time-sensitive, and achievable goals from this OCP with yearly progress tracking. - 7.1.9 Village Administration should establish an OCP Implementation Tracking Record to track the progress towards OCP goals and commitments. - 7.1.10 Each year the Village Council, with the assistance of Administration, should establish an action plan from this OCP and budget accordingly to complete the listed actions.

 ECONOMIC DEVELOPMENT PROJECTS

-7.1.11 The Village should undertake a Business Attraction and Retention Strategy.
+- 7.1.11 The Village should undertake a Business Attraction and Retention Strategy. - 7.1.12 The Village should complete a Signage and Wayfinding Strategy including Indigenous language consideration throughout the community.

 CAPITAL INFRASTRUCTURE PROJECTS